Understanding the Architecture

 SharedSecret.Exchange Side: The application operates as a background daemon using Microsoft's delegated access models.

-For On-Premise environments (Exchange 2016/2019), it uses ApplicationImpersonation via Kerberos or Basic Authentication.
+For On-Premise environments (Exchange 2016, 2019, and Subscription Edition), it uses ApplicationImpersonation via Kerberos or Basic Authentication.

 For Microsoft 365 (Cloud), it uses OAuth 2.0 app-only authentication with the